The reasoning behind small sample sizes in qualitative usability research.

-Depending of the problem (stage of the design process), user researchers suggest an appropriate methodology that is best suited to uncover insights.
+Depending on the problem (stage of the design process), user researchers suggest an appropriate methodology that is best suited to uncover insights.
 For example, if we want to understand what soap people are using, a survey (quantitative) is a recommended approach to reach a large audience in a short span of time.
-To understand why they use the soap running a survey alone will not be enough.
-Beyond the common factors of price, branding, flavour of the soap there maybe others that require deeper understanding (For example, the way the soaps are stored in the shelves of the market).
-In a contextual inquiry (qualitative) participants are observed in their natural environment over a large period of time from pre purchase to post purchase journey.
-As this takes a longer time we would have a smaller sample size.
+To understand why they use the soap, running a survey alone will not be enough.
+Beyond the common factors of price, branding, flavour of the soap, there may be others that require deeper understanding (For example, the way the soaps are stored in the shelves of the market).
+In a contextual inquiry (qualitative), participants are observed in their natural environment over a large period of time from pre purchase to post purchase.
+As this takes a longer time, we would have a smaller sample size.
 What the exact number is for a sample size depends on a lot of factors, which is beyond the scope of this paper.

 As with everything else in life — budget, time and resources affect the ability to conduct more research and thereby with more users.

 If you work in a setup that is truly agile, all functions need to iterate on small changes and iterate continuously.
 This is no different for research.
 The minimum viable product (MVP) for research is to get as many insights as possible (return), with the least amount of time, resources and participants that are required to deliver reliable and valid results (quality) that are actionable.
 By stretching any of the above mentioned levers, the research project as a whole would be affected.
 Identifying the right fit without compromising on the integrity of the research is a challenge researchers face every day as do designers, product managers and engineers in their respective domains.

 In an ideal world, we could test with many participants over many days and find as many insights as possible.
 However, this would slow down and possibly stagnate the design process.